Farmhouse Style Laundry Room Reveal for the $100 Room Challenge

 I am so glad I spray painted that ugly beige box that the washer hookups are in.
 It looks so amazing white matching the shiplap!

-The Laundry Sign
+The DIY Laundry Sign

 I want to send a huge shout out to Erin at Lemons, Lavender and Laundry because she gave me the idea to create the black laundry sign above my dryer.
 Erin was very lucky to get a second appearance on The Jason Show, which is a local TV show in Minneapolis.
 She demonstrated a project that she did in her laundry room and I recreated it with this laundry sign.

-I used part of the 1X8 that I bought last week and painted it with chalk paint.
-Printed out on a piece of paper the word laundry in my favorite font.
-Once the paint was dry I primed the board with chalk paint (just rub chalk on it long ways all over so you can write on it without it staying there forever).
-Then I rubbed the back of the paper I printed and with a chalk pen traced the word and it transferred onto the board!
-I think filled it in.
-Just an FYI, chalk pens are forever, they don’t wipe off.
-I learned this the hard way a few years ago.
+I used part of the 1X8 that I bought last week for the shelf and painted it with chalk paint.
+Then I printed out on a piece of paper the word laundry in my favorite font.
+Once the paint on the board was dry I primed the board with chalk (just rub chalk on it longways all over so you can write on it without it staying there forever).

 Let’s get down to dollars and cents.
 As of last week I was at $78.78.
 This week I purchased the sign and galvanized bucket for a total of $12.88.
 I also shopped my basement storage area for a plant and glass jar I wasn’t using at the time and so that brings my total for this renovation in at a whopping $91.66.
 Is that not amazing or what?!
 You see, it can be done!

-So that’s my new farmhouse laundry room!
+So that’s my new farmhouse-style laundry room!
 I really hope you like it.
 You can check out my Fixer Upper Inspired Coffee Bar that I did in my breakfast nook for the first challenge.
 I hope you come back soon, the next project will have you floored………..hmmmm wonder where I am going with that???
-And don’t forget to check out the amazing other bloggers that have created masterful spaces!

 It came out great Wendy!
 My laundry room is next up on my ‘room redo’ list.
 The shiplap might have to happen in my space too.
 My hubby is the same about hanging stuff so I always leave that for him to do 😉